Ethen-007/SkillSync/README.md

 ## Contact Us

-If you have any questions, concerns, or inquiries regarding Skill Sync, please contact us at [ethenbiju@gmail.com](mailto:ethenbiju@gmail.com) or connect with me at [LinkedIn](https://www.linkedin.com/in/ethenbiju/) or at [Twitter](https://twitter.com/@BijuEthen).
+If you have any questions, concerns, or inquiries regarding Skill Sync, please contact us at <a href="ethenbiju@gmail.com" alt="my_email_id" target="_blank">ethenbiju@gmail.com</a> or connect with me at [LinkedIn](https://www.linkedin.com/in/ethenbiju/) or at [Twitter](https://twitter.com/@BijuEthen).
 We're here to assist you and ensure that your hackathon experience is smooth and enjoyable.

 Thank you for choosing Skill Sync.
 We hope you can find amazing teammates through Skill Sync!